nelson-ust/ASPNetWebAPI/README.md

 python manage.py createsuperuser
 ```
 ## Functionalities
-- [x] User Authentication
-- [x] Gender Based Search
-- [x] Database CRUD
+- [x] Database CRUD Operations
-- [x] User Authorization
-- [x] Profile Image

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

-1. Visual studio was the development tool used in developing this App.
+1. Visual studio 2017 was the development tool used in developing this App.
 This is one of my favorites because by deafult it has all the tools needed in building a full fleshed application, without getting to start from the scratch
 2. The C# programming language with Dotnet core 5 was used to complete this project.
 It is has a large community, unique language and serves as a multi purpose language.
 I used the ASP.NET Core 5 web framework alongside SQL DB
 3. I used GitHub for version control.